 Berle and Means, in contrast, did their military service in an armed force that had a public-spirited ethos rather than a profit-seeking one.
 For context, it should be explained that in the aftermath of the French Revolution, many countries abandoned the use of mercenaries and financial incentives for enlistment and performance in favor of appeals based on patriotism.
 There was a profound change in military culture and motives for military service in all Western countries, with the officer corps of Revolutionary France and Prussia being among the first in the Western world to experience professionalization and the demise of the older model of military leadership in which the profit motive had been considered legitimate.
-This professional ethos became dominant in the US officer corps over the course of the nineteenth century thanks to the efforts of US military reformers who admired the professionalism and public-service ethos of the French and Prussian officer classes.
-The result of efforts of these reformers was that the US military promoted a non-commercial ethos that contrasted with the acceptance of the profit-motive so evident in other spheres of American life.
+This professional ethos became dominant in the U.S. officer corps over the course of the nineteenth century thanks to the efforts of U.S. military reformers who admired the professionalism and public-service ethos of the French and Prussian officer classes.
+The result of efforts of these reformers was that the U.S. military promoted a non-commercial ethos that contrasted with the acceptance of the profit-motive so evident in other spheres of American life.
 References to financial incentives are conspicuously absent from the motto of West Point (Duty, Honor, Country) created in 1802.

-One of the results of the cultural shift effected by the reformers was that US military recruitment in the First World War did not rely on cash incentives, in sharp contrast to the American Civil War, when military work had been structured via a quasi-market whereby rich men were able to pay poor men to take their places.
+One of the results of the cultural shift effected by the reformers was that U.S. military recruitment in the First World War did not rely on cash incentives, in sharp contrast to the American Civil War.
+There, military work had been structured via a quasi-market whereby rich men were able to pay poor men to take their places.
 In a parallel development, the U.S. military had, by the early twentieth century, dispensed with financial incentives as a means of incentivizing officers to exert themselves on the battlefield.
 The so-called “salary revolution” of the nineteenth century had resulted in the placement of all officers on modest salaries.
 Whereas officers in the colonial and early national periods were rewarded with performance bonuses, American officers of the early twentieth century were expected to serve for love of country, not for profit.
 It was into the military culture that had been created by these reformers that Berle and Means were inducted in 1917.
-In our view, the service-before-self culture of the US officer corps of the First World War era shaped the thinking of Berle and Means about the social responsibilities of business executives.
+In our view, the service-before-self culture of the U.S. officer corps of the First World War era shaped the thinking of Berle and Means about the social responsibilities of business executives.

 The Background of The Modern Corporation and Private Property